 Mashed Potatoes

-Is there anything better on earth than a big bowl of buttery mashed potatoes?
-Wait, don’t answer that.
-Let’s just appreciate how amazing mashed potatoes are in their own right.
-And if you want to know how to make the creamiest, fluffliest, cloud-like mashed potatoes that you’ve ever had, stick with me.
-I’m going to show you how it’s done.
+Is there anything better on earth than a big bowl of buttery Mashed Potatoes?
+I mean real, homemade mash.
+It’s the original, budget-friendly comfort food that’s quick to make and even quicker to disappear!
+And if you want to know how to make the creamiest, fluffiest, cloud-like mashed potatoes you’ve ever had, then stick with me—you’ll want to take notes. :)

 Overhead view of a bowl of mashed potatoes with melted butter.

-The recipe below is for a really classic mashed potato, flavored only with milk, butter, salt, and pepper.
-But there are SO many different ingredients that you can add to mashed potatoes to give them more flavor.
-Here are some ideas for mashed potato add-ins:
+The recipe below is for a really quick mashed potato, flavored simply with milk, butter, salt, and pepper.
+But there are SO many different ingredients you can add to give them more flavor.
+Here are some of my favorite mix-ins to use:

 Close up view of a scoop of mashed potatoes on a spoon.